Yasutake Funakoshi

 Yasutake Funakoshi (舟越 保武, Funakoshi Yasutake) was a Japanese sculptor and painter.

 Life and work

 Funakoshi was born in what is now the town of Ichinohe in the Iwate Prefecture in northern Honshū.
 Later he attended middle school in Morioka where the painter Shunsuke Matsumoto was among his schoolmates.
 In 1939 Funakoshi joined the Shin Seisaku Kyōkai (新制作協会, "association for new art") and helped to organize its sculpture division.
 Together with Matsumoto he held a shared exhibition in Morioka in 1941.
-Both artist remained friends until Matsumoto's early death in 1948.
+Both artists remained friends until Matsumoto's early death in 1948.